newjersey/navigator.business.nj.gov/web/display-content/onboarding/legal-structure/limited-liability-partnership.md

-Similar to an LP but the general partners have limited liability as well.
+Limited Liability Partnerships have general partners who own and operate the business, and limited partners who invest in the business, both types of partners have limited liability.